Glenlyon Norfolk School: History

-Each Campus has its own Principal (Ms. Crystal Shea in the Junior School, Mr. Russell Marston in the Middle School and Mr. Doug Palm in the Senior School), while the entire school is administered by the Head of School, Mr. Chad Holtum.

 In 1996, the school was accepted as an International Baccalaureate World School and began offering the IB Diploma to students in Grades 11 and 12.
 This was followed by authorization to offer the IB Middle Years Programme in 2004 and the IB Primary Years Programme in 2007, making GNS one of a few schools in Canada to offer the full IB continuum.

-In June 2007, the Board of Directors approved a plan for comprehensive campus transformation.
+In June 2007, the board of directors approved a plan for comprehensive campus transformation.
 In 2009, an artificial turf field was installed.
-In the spring of 2013 Denford Hall, seating over 350, was completed.
+In 2013 Denford Hall, seating over 350, was completed.
 The WONDER Campaign was launched in 2018 to refurbish the school's two campuses, at Beach Drive and Pemberton Woods, which was supported by a $5 million donation by Gordon Denford.

-On Friday, May 24, 2019, the school celebrated the official opening of the school's new Junior Kindergarten and Kindergarten facilities and the re-dedication of the Boathouse, one of the buildings originally designed by Francis Rattenbury.
+On Friday, May 24, 2019, the school celebrated the official opening of the school's new junior kindergarten and kindergarten facilities and the re-dedication of the boathouse, one of the buildings originally designed by Francis Rattenbury.

-On September 9, 2020, the Main Building on the Junior School campus was opened.

-In September 2021, GNS opened a 24-bed boarding house in the renovated Oak Bay Guest House on Newport Avenue, called Gryphon House.

-On December 14, 2021, the school celebrated the opening of the David Graham Learning Commons, a renovation of the Middle School Library.

-Debate

-GNS's Senior Campus is known for a successful debate program.
-The school occasionally sends debaters to the Worlds and regularly sends students to the Junior and Senior National debate tournaments and seminars.

-Athletics

-Glenlyon Norfolk identifies three girls sports and three boys sports as the ‘major’ sports of the School: Girls Field Hockey, Basketball, and Football; Boys Rugby, Basketball, and Football.
-In these 6 sports, the explicit goal is being competitive at the Provincial level.